Yukisschu/anhuigui/content/posts/C/index.md

 }
 ```

-Combing the `lock_pairs` and `print_winner` together, here is all we need using the bitwise operations to find the winners.
+Combining the `lock_pairs` and `print_winner` together, here is all we need using the bitwise operations to find the winners.

 ```c
 void find_winners(void)